Loop-erased partitioning of a graph: mean-field analysis: Intro: Loop-erasure and random partitioning

-The first factor $q^m$ in \cref{LEPmeas} favors partitions having many small blocks as $q$ growths, while as $q$ vanishes, the measure degenerates into a one-block partition.
-The second combinatorial factor concentrates instead on partitions with a few ``fat'' blocks.
-Indeed in the unweighted case this second factor is counting how many rooted trees can be arranged in each block.
-For example, in the simple setup of a complete graph with $w\equiv1$, the measure in \cref{LEP} reduces to
+The first factor $q^m$ in~\cref{LEPmeas} favors partitions having many small blocks as $q$ growths, while as $q$ vanishes, the measure degenerates into a one-block partition.
+The second combinatorial factor takes into account the underlying geometry and for example in the unweighted case (i.e. constant edge--weights $w\equiv1$ ) counts how many rooted forests are compatible with a given partition.
+In the simple setup of an unweighted complete graph on $N$ vertices , the measure in~\cref{LEP} reduces to

-for a partition $\Pi_m=\{B_1,\ldots, B_m\}\in \mathcal P(V)$ constituted of $m$ blocks with sizes $|B_i|=:n_i$, $i\leq m$. \cref{completeLEP} holds true because, by Cayley's formula, $n_i^{n_i-2}$ unrooted trees can cover block $B_i$, and since we are dealing with rooted trees, an extra volume factor $n_i$ for the possible roots is needed.
-This competition between ``many small and few fat'' blocks depends on the delicate interplay among the tuning parameter $q$, the underlying geometry and the weight function $w$.
+for a partition $\Pi_m=\{B_1,\ldots, B_m\}\in \mathcal P(V)$ constituted of $m$ blocks with sizes $|B_i|=:n_i$, $i\leq m$ such that $\sum_{i\leq m} n_i=N$.
+In particular, we see in this setup that this second factor favors partitions with a few ``fat'' blocks.
+Notice that~\cref{completeLEP} holds true because, by Cayley's formula, $n_i^{n_i-2}$ unrooted trees can cover block $B_i$, and since we are dealing with rooted trees, an extra volume factor $n_i$ for the possible roots is needed.
+In general, the competition between these two factors depends on the delicate interplay among the tuning parameter $q$, the underlying geometry and the weight function $w$.